Plastic Surgeon Finds A Location To Relocate His Practice And Establish Himself In A Luxury Community

-PRG also connected Dr. Y with a banker that would offer a loan despite his debt load and to a contractor who could ensure that the space was set up for his equipment and procedures.
+PRG also connected Dr. Y with a banker who would offer a loan despite his debt load and with a contractor who could ensure that the space was set up for his equipment and procedures.
 PRG also recommended an architect to walk through the space and confirm that Dr. Y’s renovation ideas were possible.

 Everything was running smoothly until negotiations began.

 Dr. Y’s top office choice was in an older building built during a time when asbestos was common in construction.
 Dr. Y’s agent at PRG wanted to confirm in writing that there was either no asbestos in the unit or that there would be extra money needed to remediate the issue should asbestos be found.

 The parties had achieved common ground on all other points except for the asbestos issue.
 This disagreement threatened to slow down the process and put Dr. Y back at square one with his property search.
 However, PRG was unwilling to risk the safety and financial well-being of its client until the landlord could provide confirmation of safety or coverage should an asbestos-related issue arise in the office.

 With quite a few restrictions to start off, PRG focused the demographics research on the ages of women in geographic areas.
 Those results were layered over a map of the areas of town where Dr. Y wanted to run his practice.
 From this data, PRG discovered three locations that met his criteria.
 PRG then walked through each space with Dr. Y, which resulted in him selecting a second-generation medical office space where he could launch his Plastics Practice.

 The landlord ultimately produced a very large binder with an asbestos report.
 The comprehensive document found no asbestos in Dr. Y’s unit.
 PRG handed the report to the contractor to confirm the accuracy of the findings.